nasa-petal/bidara/README.md

 - Reference relevant patents.
 - First think step-by-step - describe your plan written out in great detail.

+### Prompt Engineering with GPT-4

+The GPT_4_Biologist_ChatBot folder contains experiments to develop suitable system/assistant prompts for the discord bot to act as an AI Scientist Researcher.

 ### Commands

 - !help --> description of bot and commands.